 Today at Microsoft Ignite, Azure Communication Services announced two upcoming releases.
-First, Azure Communication Services interoperability into Microsoft Teams for anonymous meeting join will be generally available in early December, enabling developers to bring together voice, video, and chat communication between users on a custom-built app or website with users on Microsoft Teams.
+First, Azure Communication Services interoperability into Microsoft Teams for anonymous meeting join will be generally available in early December (now available as of 12/9/21), enabling developers to bring together voice, video, and chat communication between users on a custom-built app or website with users on Microsoft Teams.

 Second, short code functionality for SMS is now available in preview, enabling businesses to deliver a high volume of messages with both sending and receiving capabilities.
 Continue reading to learn more about these announcements and where to get started.